By Jerry A. Boggs | September 2014

 What could shock you more than knowing you were going to die in just a few seconds?

-Abernathy stood in her mag boots inside The Raven’s weightlessness and sucked on a black plastic tube of cold coffee that had all the flavor of liquefied shoe inserts.
-For maybe the tenth time since reaching the test-run zone, she fingered the wide purple head-band she’d slipped on post-launch to make sure her brown shoulder-length hair — a length that snubbed company rules — would not float around into her eyes.
+She stood in her mag boots inside The Raven’s weightlessness.
+She sucked on a black plastic tube of cold coffee.
+It had all the unforgiving flavor that might come from the bodily fluid squeezed out of an armadillo.
+For maybe the tenth time since reaching the test-run zone, she fingered her wide purple head-band.
+She’d slipped it on post-launch to keep her brown shoulder-length hair — a length that snubbed company rules — from floating around into her eyes.

-She padded across the titanium-plated deck in less-than-graceful footfalls, from the control room’s food-server niche back to her nav station.
-The Raven, its scent of new metal and upholstery flowing with each turn she made into her nostrils, was a 100-passenger, Earth-Mars shuttle fresh off the Mars City assembly line.
+The Raven was a 100-passenger, Earth-Mars shuttle fresh off the Mars City assembly line.
 She and test pilot Toby Lewis were putting it through the paces for their employer Creighton Astroline.

-Abernathy’s depression cratered her even more when she was reminded again of the truth she had tried a million times to push deep back into her mind: Megan had died solely at her hand.
-Not literally, but nearly so.
-She had been killed in a car crash two years ago simply because Abernathy had been too impatient to reboot her vehicle’s unresponsive guidance system.
-Unaccustomed to doing her own driving, Abernathy had begun a turn just a split-second too late on a curve one mile from their North Carolina home.
-The vehicle bounce-rolled down a steep embankment until it smashed into a huge oak tree.
-Abernathy incurred severe strains and a broken left shoulder, but little Megan had been crushed under the car roof.
+Megan had died because of her.
+Abernathy had been too hurried to reboot her vehicle’s unresponsive guidance system.
+Unaccustomed to doing her own driving, she had started a turn a split-second too late on a curve one mile from their North Carolina home.
+The vehicle bounce-rolled down an embankment.
+At the bottom, it smashed sideways into the massive trunk of a huge oak tree.
+Abernathy was left with a broken left shoulder and severe strains.
+Little Megan had been crushed under the car roof.

-But she soon realized that the reconfiguration hadn’t been the wisest thing to do.
-Hearing Megan’s voice didn’t serve as a tribute and fill her with anticipated joy as much as worsen her guilt and depression.
+She soon realized, though, this hadn’t been the wisest thing to do.
+She heard Megan’s voice for the first time during the pre-flight check.
+It didn’t fill her with the anticipated joy as much as torture her, worsening her guilt and depression.

-A huge lump took up residence in her throat, and welling tears stung her eyes.
-Swiping at the wetness with her fingers, she wished to God this test-flight would hurry up and end.
+Swiping at the wetness in her eyes with her fingers, she wished to God this test-flight would hurry up and end.